shaibusunnuma/Continuum/README.md

 ## Status

 Early-stage.
 APIs and internals may change.
+See [CHANGELOG.md](CHANGELOG.md) and [docs/why-durion.md](docs/why-durion.md) for release notes and comparisons to related stacks.

 ## Contributing